 The Homeability Advice™

 Do you have two or more steps to overcome?
-If so, you might find that a wheelchair vertical platform lift requires less space and is cheaper to install than a long ramp, so it is worthwhile to compare these two options.
-Make sure to take into account the cost of future maintenance when making your final decision.
-Wood ramps and vertical platform lifts will require routine maintenance, whereas ramps made from concrete, composite material, aluminum, or steel should require little or not maintenance.
+If so, consider comparing the cost and feasibility of installing a wheelchair platform lift to that of installing a ramp.
+A wheelchair platform lift (also known as a vertical platform lift) will usually occupy less space and may even cost less to install than a long ramp.
+Don’t forget to take into account the cost of future maintenance when making your final decision.
+Both wood ramps and vertical platform lifts will require ongoing maintenance, whereas ramps made from concrete, composite material, aluminum, or steel should require little or not maintenance.

 Do you plan to install a permanent ramp?
-If so, it is usually best to design the ramp to readily accommodate all modes of transportation up to and including power wheelchairs and scooters.
-This will provide you with the option to freely choose any mode of transportation you wish to use in the future.
+If space and finances permit, we recommend to design the ramps so it will readily accommodate all types of mobility aids up to and including power wheelchairs and scooters, regardless of what type of mobility aid you use right now.
+This will provide you with the option to freely choose any device you need or wish to use in the future.

 More Topics You May Be Interested In

 - Falls – Equipment to Help You Get Up Again

 - “I can’t wipe myself!”: 6 Solutions to Make Toilet Hygiene Easier